 Twisties were one of the first “extruded snack foods”.
-The brand was originally developed by Melbourne businessman Isodor Magid who imported the machinery from the USA.
-The Twisties brand was eventually acquired by British Tobacco (Australia).
-It is now part of the Smith’s Snackfood Company, owned by Pepsico via its subsidiary Frito-Lay.
+The brand was originally developed by Melbourne businessman Isador Magid who imported the machinery from the USA.
+He had some problems with the machinery and, at one point, enlisted the aid of the CSIRO to get production underway.

 The first extruded snack foods were developed in the USA in the early 1930s, reportedly as an accidental by-product of animal feed production.
 Adams Korn Kurls were essentially puffed corn with cheese flavouring.
 The most popular American brand, Cheetos, was developed in 1948.

-Isador Magid clearly saw the potential to market a similar product in Australia and imported machinery from the USA.
+Isador Magid clearly saw the potential to market a similar product in Australia.
 Magid had been part of a family business importing goats’ hair from China, moving into making popcorn in partnership with his father and friends.
 He achieved some success with Twisties, before selling the business to focus on property development.

-In 1955, the Twisties brand was sold to two of the Lea brothers from the confectionery firm Darrell Lea.
+In 1955, Magid sold the Twisties brand to two of the Lea brothers from the confectionery firm Darrell Lea.
 With national distribution, sales became substantial and export markets were developed in a number of overseas countries including Japan, Malaya, Mauritius and the Pacific Islands.
 The brand was widely promoted on television.

 In 1963 the Melbourne-based General Foods Corporation Holdings Ltd was listed on the Stock Exchange.
 Among its directors were the Lea brothers.
 They resigned as directors the following year when British Tobacco (Australia), through its subsidiary Associated Products and Distribution Pty Ltd acquired a majority share.
 The Australian Women’s Weekly (which at that point had an investment column) advised in 1963: